JanDau/MD-Thesis/README.md

    -> clustered files are being filtered for the stringent structure and saved inside a new folder `MaxDev0` in each animal directory, e.g., `.../mouse/SF-T#1/UsedLibrary/MaxDev0`.

-## 9. Rough estimation of how much overlap is (un)likely between animals
+## 9. Rough estimation of how much overlap is likely between animals
 This information is needed in the following step for the read threshold.
 Theoretically, a certain degree of overlap between different individual (mice) is statistically likely due to the limited barcode library size.
 However, sequences shared by all mice are more likely to be contaminations in all samples with only minor reads.
 This step determines the cut-off.
 The mode value of the sequences shared by more than the determined number of animals will be used as the read threshold.

 ### 9.1 Merge clustered and stringency-filtered (CS) samples